tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 ### Cycling methods how to establish the cycle

 - Using fish or snails : you can slowly introduce more and more fish or snails into the new tank.
 They will produce a little bit of ammonia everyday, enough that the beneficial bacteria can deal with.
 After a few weeks, you can introduce all the remaining fish.
 It is still best to gradually introduce more fish to the new tank.
 - Fish-less cycling : using pure bottled ammonia is a great way to start your beneficial bacteria colony.
 Micro dose ammonia everyday to slowly increase the number of bacteria.
-No organism can be harmed here if you accidentally pure too much ammonia.
+No fish can be harmed here if you accidentally pure too much ammonia.
 - Cycling with fish food : use a small amount of fish food everyday to 'feed' the water of the tank.
 The fish food will start decaying naturally and releasing small amounts of ammonia,  enough to kick-start a beneficial bacteria colony.
 - Another great way to cycle your tank is to use seeded media from an already established tank.
 Just make sure your new water does not contain chlorine or harmful substances that could slow down or kill your beneficial bacteria.
 - Squeezing a dirty sponge filter :  Take a sponge filter from an established tank and squeeze it on the sponge filter of the new tank.